Elmar H. Supe

 6. We know that in crises, problems and conflicts we should not see only negative things, not only hopelessness.

-Rather, they convey a sense of life and positive opportunities that open up completely new perspectives.
+Rather, they convey a sense of life and positive opportunities that open new perspectives.
 What is important here is sensitivity, understanding, composure, joy, confidence, but above all a positive attitude of expectation and caring.

 7.Last but not least, it is important for adults to avoid making gross mistakes and to set the right priorities.
 At its core is the question: “How do we treat each other?”
 Ethics, a system of values, credibility and exemplary behaviour are in demand

 Only clear positions can help.
 That means no “laisser-faire”, no “right to intoxication”, no “salami tactics” towards release, but a consistent and unmistakable NO to drugs and violence!

 Interior world protection also means an unrestricted YES in word and deed to life, to human dignity, appreciation and future and thus to more safety, health and well-being.